scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-3.md

 If you haven't read the [first post] or the [previous post] you might want to do that before starting this one!
 If you're looking for the source code for the finished project, you can find that [here on github] in my repositories.
+If you want to see and use the finished project you can do so [right here].

 ####The Plan